guyzmuch/implio_examples/README.md

   This example will create a SQLite database, then :
    - will send ads every xx:00, and xx:30 (xx are minutes)
    - will retrieve ads every xx:15, and xx:45 (xx are minutes)
-   - will create new ads at random time (betweeen 3 and 0.5 seconds) It pick ads to send to implio from the database, and update this database with implio decision.
+   - will create new ads at random time (betweeen 10 and 3 seconds) It pick ads to send to implio from the database, and update this database with implio decision.
   You can also check some statistic from on page